jpype-project/jpype/doc/userguide.rst

 JPype Introduction
 ******************

-JPype is a CPython module to allow Python programs full access to Java class libraries.
-This is achieved not through re-implementing Python, as Jython/JPython has done, but rather through interfacing at the native level in both virtual machines using JNI.
-This approach allow direct memory access between the two machines, implementing Java interfaces using Python, and using Java threading in Python.
+JPype is a Python module to provide full access to Java from within Python.
+Unlike Jython, JPype does not achive this by re-implementing Python, but instead, through interfacing both virtual machines at the native level.
+This shared memory based approach achieves good computing performance, while providing the access to the entirety of CPython and Java libraries.
+This approach allows direct memory access between the two machine, implementation of Java interfaces in Python, and even use of Java threading.

 JPype Use Cases
 ===============

-There are three typical use cases for JPype.
-These are:
+Here are three typical reasonse to use JPype.

 - Access to a Java library from a Python program (Python oriented)
 - Visualization of Java data structures (Java oriented)